zeroluck/docs/sources/admin-guide/configuration/index.md

 * _Key Attribute:_ This is the unique key attribute of backend Active Directory/LDAP Server such as SAMAccountname for any Active Directory.

-* _Object Class:_ This contains the Object Classes of the backend Active Directory/LDAP which has permission to talk to Gluu Server Cache Refresh such as person, organizationalPerson, user etc.
+* _Object Class:_ This contains the object classes of the backend Active Directory/LDAP which have permission to talk to the Gluu Server Cache Refresh such as person, organizationalPerson, user etc.

 * _Source Attribute:_ This contains the list of attributes which will be pulled and read by the Gluu Server.

-* _Custom LDAP Filter:_ If there is any custom search required, this filtering mechanism can be used such as "sn=*" where the value of this field ensures that every user must contain an attribute named SN.
+* _Custom LDAP Filter:_ If there is any custom search required, this filtering mechanism can be used such as `sn=*` where the value of this field ensures that every user must contain an attribute named SN.

 ## Source Backend LDAP Servers

 ![Source Backend](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_cache_sourcebackend.png)

 This section allows the Gluu Server to connect to the backend Active Directory/LDAP server of the organization.

 * _Name:_ Please input **source** as the value.

 * _Use Anonymous Bind:_ Some customers do now allow username/password connections to their backend server.
 Enable this option if this applies to your organization.

 * _Bind DN:_ This contains the username to connect to the backend server.
 You need to use full DN here.
-As for example, _cn=gluu,dc=company,dc=org_
+As for example, `cn=gluu,dc=company,dc=org`.

 * _Use SSL:_ Use this feature if the backend server allows SSL connectivity.

-* _Max Connections:_ This value defines the maximum number of connection that are allowed to read the backend Active Directory/LDAP server.
-It is recommended to keep the value 2 or three.
+* _Max Connections:_ This value defines the maximum number of connections that are allowed to read the backend Active Directory/LDAP server.
+It is recommended to keep the value 2 or 3.

-* _Server:_ This contains the backend Active Directory/LDAP server hostname with port i.e. backend.organization.com:389.
-If organization has a failover server, click **Add Server** and more hostnames with port.
+* _Server:_ This contains the backend Active Directory/LDAP server
+  hostname with port, i.e. `backend.organization.com:389`.
+If your organization has a failover server, click **Add Server** and more hostnames with the according port.

 * _Base DN:_ This contains the location of the Active Directory/LDAP tree from where the Gluu Server shall read the user information.